 - Increases stamina levels during longer bouts of endurance

 In the majority of humans who experiment with TB-500 injections, TB-500 is most often used for acute injuries or wounds that would heal slow (when you need them to heal fast), or for more chronic injuries where the healing doesn’t seem to be happening.

 Where to Get TB-500

 You can find TB-500 (often sold under the name Thymosin Beta 4) on several peptide supplier websites.
 These websites can only legally sell the peptides for research purposes.
-For example:

 When you get your TB-500, it will come in a powder form.
 Just like BPC-157, you will need to “reconstitute” it by adding bacteriostatic water.
 Go back and read my article on BPC-157 to get access to a peptide calculator that will help you with the mixing/dosage math.
 Once your TB-500 is properly mixed, you then draw the dose into an insulin syringe, and inject it intramuscularly, subcutaneously, or intravenously (according to your preference).

 - Take the lids off both your bacteriostatic water and TB-500 containers.